hpssjellis/covid19-letters-from-james/README.md

 Anyway, hope you don't look too much like a bank robber when you go out - don't want the cops to take you down!
 Best,  James

+# April 2nd, 2020

+* Thanks for the reply James but I sent you the wrong link.
+Here is the correct one.
+Interesting from a very capable person in the field of AI. https://www.youtube.com/watch?v=hVEVve-3QeM&feature=youtu.be I agree with staying inside but people eventually have to leave there house to grocery shop.
+I think masks could help a bit at least give us time to find other ways to fight the virus. *